vityah1/BootCampTasks/README.md

 Get average rating among all authors

 Result:

-task3_setup.py - set up and create database task3_lib.py - work with notes
+ - task3_setup.py - set up and create database

-p.s.
+ - task3_lib.py - work with notes

-i not have time so i begin work with task only today about 10 a.m.
+P.S.
-I understand that i need better microlib.
+I not have time so i begin work with task only today about 10 a.m.

 Thanks